Skip to content

 Alice rings her health insurer to check whether any of these doctors have a Gap Cover Agreement.
 The insurer says:

-Alice chooses Dr Paradis to perform the surgery.
+Alice chooses Dr Paradis to perform the surgery, and requests documentation confirming there will be no out-of-pocket costs for Dr Paradis to perform the surgery with the selected assisting surgeons and anaesthetist.
 The MBS fee for this surgery is $1,000.
-Medicare pays $750 and Alice’s health insurer pays the remaining $750 (25% of the MBS fee plus the remaining $500).
+Medicare pays $750 and Alice’s health insurer pays $750 (25% of the MBS fee plus the remaining $500).
 While Alice has no out-of-pocket costs, she must pay the $750 excess on her policy.

 Why don’t private health insurers cover the entire cost of being in a private hospital?